 Length: 7 or 7.5 Shaku (212.1 cm or 227.2 cm)

 Finish: Urethane Varnish

-This Standard Classic Naginata is made in Kyushu at the Horinouchi workshop from a single piece of red or white oak.
+This Standard Classic Naginata is made in Kyushu at the Aramaki workshop from a single piece of white oak.
 This is the official model of the All Japan Naginata Federation for Kata practice and the common model used in various Koryu.

 In option, you can choose to add the official All Japan Naginata Federation approved leather Tsuba.
 The Tsuba is fixed with traditional rice glue and straw ropes of old Shimenawa ropes.
 Shimenawa ropes being sacred items used in Shinto, we cannot offer a full repair kit, but we do sell the Tsuba separately.

 We recommend to use a hemp rope with natural glue instead, that can easily be found in DIY stores.

 Please note that because the Naginata does not fit into our engraving machine, this model cannot be engraved.

 - Choice of wood species: white oak

 - This NAGINATA CAN ONLY BE SHIPPED THROUGH UPS/FEDEX (Includes North America and Western Europe).
 Please consult the "Shipping & Delivery Information" page to check if the Naginata can be shipped to your country.
 All orders placed with a delivery address in any other country will be automatically cancelled.